Manolo193/free-bitcoin/README.md

 # What is FreeBitCoin ?
 This is a free script for automatic playing in freebitco.in website and earn Free BitCoin. you can play multiple BTC with this script.
+You can use this script for bet automatically on freebitco [dot] in in HI LO game.

 # How to Use ?
 You need to extract your cooke, client seed and csrf token from playing packet. you can use BurpSuite or any other interception application for extracting this information.